Rays' Wander Franco Placed on Administrative Leave amid MLB Investigation

 Rays' Wander Franco Placed on Administrative Leave amid MLB InvestigationAugust 22, 2023

-Major League Baseball placed Tampa Bay Rays shortstop Wander Franco on administrative leave amid an investigation into social media posts that made allegations about a relationship he had with a minor, per ESPN's Jeff Passan.
+Major League Baseball placed Tampa Bay Rays shortstop Wander Franco on administrative leave "until further notice" amid an investigation into social media posts that made allegations about a relationship he had with a minor, per ESPN's Jeff Passan.

 Jeff Passan @JeffPassan